scrabbletank/farhome-rules/rulesdoc.md

 Take a moment to study your surroundings, watching for signs of the future.
 This can come in many forms: the smell of a forest, the pattern of dust, the movement of clouds in the sky.
 Make a spellcasting roll, targeting up to 5 creatures and adding Terrible die to the roll for each.
 On success each creature chooses an action and rolls a superior die.
 For the duration the next time the creature takes this action they add the value of the die to their roll.

-Add a proficient die to the spellcasting roll for every level above 1st.
+Add an enhanced die to the spellcasting roll for every level above 1st.

 ___